NaN0987/swerve-base/README.md

 # swerve-base

 This is a template used by 308 and 7178 for programming swerve drive for FRC.
-This template was originally built off of the MaxSwerve template code (which is why there's a license from Rev) and has been modified to work with MK4/MK4i swerve modules with NEOs, SRX Mag Encoders, and a NavX.
+This template is designed to work with MK4/MK4i swerve modules with NEOs, CTRE CANcoders, and a NavX.

 ## Features
 - Field-centric drive